Relief From a Criminal Conviction Through Habeas Corpus

 There are several bases to overturn or vacate a conviction using a writ of habeas corpus.
 Two of the most common bases for a writ of habeas corpus are when the defendant received ineffective assistance of counsel or when there is newly discovered exculpatory evidence.
 Exculpatory evidence is evidence that proves a person is innocent.

 At the Law Offices of Anthony J. Pullara, our firm can effectively assess whether a writ of habeas corpus or writ of error coram nobis is a viable means to overturn the conviction.
-From offices in Torrance and downtown Los Angeles, we serve clients throughout the area, including Redondo Beach and Carson.
+From offices in Torrance, we serve clients throughout the area, including Redondo Beach and Carson.
 We also assist immigration attorneys across the country seeking to challenge a criminal conviction in California.

 A Note About Padilla v.
 Kentucky